openvinotoolkit/openvino/docs/notebooks/219-knowledge-graphs-conve-with-output.rst

 2. Report the inference performance speedup obtained with the optimized OpenVINO model

-The ConvE model is an implementation of the paper - “Convolutional 2D Knowledge Graph Embeddings” (https://arxiv.org/abs/1707.01476).
+The ConvE model is an implementation of the paper - `Convolutional 2D Knowledge Graph Embeddings <https://arxiv.org/abs/1707.01476>`__.
 The sample dataset can be downloaded from: https://github.com/TimDettmers/ConvE/tree/master/countries/countries_S1